-- A. Place Sage boots (or equivalent off -loading boot)) on ALL patients BEFORE All lung and liver transplant patients and all flap cases. - B. For all other patients, please float heels!!!
+- A. Place off-loading boot (e.g. Sage boots) on ALL patients BEFORE All lung and liver transplant patients and all flap cases. - B. For all other patients, please float heels!!!
 You can use pillows, rolled gel pads, gel wedges, if the legs will be in the surgical field, you can still put something on the bed that when covered with the sterile drape, will allow the heel to float.
-If nothing else, you can put the smallest Mepilex on each heel as a prevention strategy. (this can also be done by the scrub as Mepilex come in sterile packages). - C. Use pillows for patients going to ICU who do not have Off-Loading boots on.
+If nothing else, you can put the smallest foam dressing on each heel as a prevention strategy. (this can also be done by the scrub as foam dressing come in sterile packages). - C. Use pillows for patients going to ICU who do not have Off-Loading boots on.
 The determination of whether or not boots are needed will be made by the ICU nurse after transfer to that unit.

-5. HEAD: Oasis Elite Gel Head Positioner or White Foam Donut (picture on back)
+5. HEAD: Gel Head Positioner (e.g. Oasis Elite) or Foam Donut

-A. Use Oasis Elite for supine cases over 4 hours, or for high risk patients (i.e. cardiac, thoracic, transplant) If you don't have one, call your HA!
-NOTE: Oto and Cranial procedures may not use this because they are moving the head, or using the Mayfield Headrest or attachments.

-- B. Remember, anesthesia providers may want something different during intubation.
-That's fine, once the airway is secured, the Oasis can be slipped under the head. - C. For supine cases less than 4 hours, use: the white foam donut.
+- A. Use Gel Head Positioner (e.g. Oasis Elite) or White Foam Donut for supine cases over 4 hours, or for high risk patients (i.e. cardiac, thoracic, transplant).
+If you don't have one, call your HA!
+NOTE: Oto and Cranial procedures may not use this because they are moving the head, or using the Mayfield Headrest or attachments. - B. Remember, anesthesia providers may want something different during intubation.
+That's fine, once the airway is secured, the Gel Head Positioner (e.g. Oasis Elite) or White Foam Donut can be slipped under the head. - C. For supine cases less than 4 hours, use: the blue foam donut.
 Extended studies showed that after 4 hours, the foam starts to collapse... probably more or less depending on the patient's head size/weight.
 The white donuts were tested & are the same as the blue ones.